 Harris County is an emerging economic powerhouse.
 Houston is one of the nation’s most diverse cities (Rice University recently named it the country’s most diverse metro area).
 Sixty-nine percent of Harris County residents are non-Anglo, a number likely to rise in coming years.
 Lewis, a Houston native, believes that Harris County’s diverse populace won’t have its voice adequately heard in the halls of power until more of its residents turn out at the polls.

 Texans Together employs eight organizers who train grassroots leaders from low-income areas how to engage their communities, a program called Empower Houston Leaders.
 “It’s hard work to recruit, train and mentor people,” Lewis says, but communities respond much better to their own members than to “white guys like me.”

 He points to the people of Alief, a low-income inner suburb of 98,000 on the southwest side of Houston, as an example of the kind of success this community-based approach has had.
 Texans Together recently helped Alief residents successfully petition City Council for a new community center.

 Lewis has had setbacks, too.
 He recently worked on legislation that would have required politically active nonprofits to disclose their contributors.
 The Legislature passed the bill, but Gov. Rick Perry vetoed it.
 Still, Lewis remains optimistic about his home state.

-“I just really believe that Texas can do much, much better, and I don’t think that’s going to happen until working people, particularly minorities, get involved and start making it clear that they want their kids to have good schools and health care.”If you like what you just read, click HERE to donate now.
+“I just really believe that Texas can do much, much better, and I don’t think that’s going to happen until working people, particularly minorities, get involved and start making it clear that they want their kids to have good schools and health care.”To support journalism like this, donate to the Texas Observer.